scarborough-courtney/ohimanual/content/NP_practical.md

 You may have already looked at the **NP** section of `functions.R`.
 In simple terms, here is what the code is doing:

 * It pulls out the appropriate data layers to find out the amount of each product per unit area.
+It does gap-filling as necessary for the Global data.

 > Note that "amount" here could be dollar amount or physical tonnage, depending on your situation -- these two variables are sometimes used interchangeably in assessments as a means of gap-filling.

-* It calculated Exposure by finding how intensely each identified product is being harvested (amount of product per km^2), and then transforms this from a scale from 0 to 1.
+* It calculates Exposure by finding how intensely each identified product is being harvested (amount of product per km^2), and then transforms this from a scale from 0 to 1.

-* In parallel to this, it finds the risk of each product based on a scoring system that becomes binary 0, or 1.
+* In parallel to this, it finds the Risk of each product based on a scoring system that becomes binary: 0, or 1.

-* It then multiplies the two factors, Exposure and Risk, to reveal where risk and intensity are highest geographically.
-This value is then inverted to become Sustainability and reward lower intensity and lower risk, essentially.
+* It then averages the two factors, Exposure and Risk, to reveal where risk and intensity are highest geographically.
+This value is then inverted to become Sustainability and to reward lower intensity and lower risk.

-* Once the sustainability coefficient is found, the amount of each identified product is multiplied by that to attain a score.
+* Once the sustainability coefficient is found, the amount of each identified product is multiplied by it as a weighting.

 ![Diagram of calculation, NP](https://docs.google.com/drawings/d/1cHTBz55p2ZoAM3tSbpLRHIWdfHZlUg2AqjX2xMvz8Po/pub?w=960&h=720)
 **Figure.** Diagram of calculation, NP.